India: Bollywood's first 'intimacy coordinator' wants safe standards for sex scenes | DW | 28.06.2021

 "This constitutes workplace harassment, and an intimacy coordinator is paramount for safety," he added.

-With more content being served on OTT platforms, Khilnani says having an intimacy coordinator should be a standard on-set.
+With more content being served on on-demand platforms, Khilnani says having an intimacy coordinator should be a standard on set.

 She added that many young newcomers to the film industry are vulnerable to exploitation and conversations about consent need to take place outside of the set.